varshupraks/Powerbiprojects/README.md

 # projects
-Welcome to view my Data Analytics Projects
+Welcome to my Data Analytics Projects!
 1.ATLIQ SUPPLY CHAIN DASHBOARD:
 𝐏𝐫𝐨𝐛𝐥𝐞𝐦:
 AtliQ Mart is a growing FMCG manufacturer headquartered in Gujarat, India.
 It is currently operational in three cities Surat, Ahmedabad and Vadodra.
 They want to expand to other metro/tier1 cities in the next 2 years.